List of Welsh inventions and discoveries: 1861 – Mail-order shopping

 Sir Pryce Pryce-Jones (16 October 1834 – 11 January 1920) was a Welsh entrepreneur who formed the first mail order business, revolutionising how products were sold.
 Creating the first mail-order catalogues in 1861 – which consisted of woollen goods – for the first time customers could order by post, and the goods were delivered by railway.
 The BBC summed up his legacy as "The mail-order pioneer who started a billion-pound industry".

 Pryce-Jones became hugely successful in the United Kingdom where he had over 100,000 customers, which included Florence Nightingale and Queen Victoria.
 In England, he was able to promise next-day delivery.
 His business also took off overseas, selling Welsh flannel to the rest of Europe, the United States followed by Australia.
 During the 1870s he took part in exhibitions all over the world, winning several awards, and he became world-famous.
 The Queen knighted him in 1887.

 Orthopaedic advancements inc. the Thomas splint and Thomas test

 Hugh Owen Thomas was descended from a line of Welsh bone setters and placed great importance on rest in treatment of fractures.
 He is responsible for a number of contributions to orthopaedic treatment and surgery, producing a number of books and methods that revolutionised orthopaedic practice.
 He is particularly known for the Thomas splint, which was widely used during World War I, reducing mortality from 80% to just 8% by the end of the war.
-The Thomas test, is a method of detecting hip flexion contracture (fixed partial flexion of the hip) and to measure hip extensibility by having a patient lie flat on a firm bed/table whilst holding one knee to their chest.
+The Thomas test, is a method of detecting hip flexion contracture (fixed partial flexion of the hip) and to measure hip extensibility by having a patient lie flat on a firm bed/table while holding one knee to their chest.
 The opposite thigh is then observed for hip contracture and extensibility.